-Do you have a child who wants to only eat a few select foods?
+Do you have a child who wants to only eat a few select foods, a self restricted diet?
 Can you share in a comment below what you do that helps your child?
 Maybe it will help another child too.

-Many kids with autism, perhaps up to 75%, have issues related to eating.
+Many kids with autism, perhaps up to 75%, have issues related to eating, often a self restricting diet.
 Like children who do not have autism there may be physical/medical reasons or there may be sensory issues(texture, taste, color, temperature, shape) or food allergies.
 These concerns are real and must be dealt with so as to ensure your child has a reasonably healthy diet.

-As a parent you are very concerned when your child will only eat a few foods and you will often try new foods but……………… in the end you never run out of their desired foods and you provide it on demand often because you are concerned about how little they eat!
+As a parent you are very concerned when your child will only eat a few foods and you will often try new foods.
+But in the end you never run out of their desired foods.
+In addition, you provide it on demand often because you are concerned about how little they eat!
 You are supporting and reinforcing their plan!And they know it and like it.